leroybrown247/JAMN/README.md

 # JAMN

-A custom playlist builder that combines multiple components, interactive search functionality, and requests to the Spotify API.
+A custom Spotify Playlist Builder that combines multiple components, interactive search functionality, and requests to the Spotify API.

 ## Features

 - Users can search for songs by song title, album title or artist name.
 - Users can see information about each song like title, artist, and album for songs they queried.
 - Users can play and or pause a snippet of their chosen search result.
+- Users can add and remove songs from there playlist that they are creating.
 - Users can export their custom playlist to their personal Spotify account.
 - Users can see a list of recently created playlists in app.